Instagram Smokeshow Gia Macool Opts To Go Braless In Nothing But Floral Robe & Black Panties

 “Omg you’re so incredible with you’re words.
 Super inspiring and so stunning as always,” a fourth social media user stated.

-As previously reported by The Inquisitr, over the weekend Gia Macool stunned her fans yet again when she flaunted all of her enviable curves as she posed in a lace crop top and matching see-through skirt that left very little to the imagination.
+As previously reported by The Inquisitr, over the weekend Gia Macool stunned her fans yet again when she flaunted all of her enviable curves in a lace crop top and matching see-through skirt that left very little to the imagination.
 That photo has raked in over 40,000 likes and more than 1,100 comments to date.